ohfernando/intro-python-for-biosci/README.md

 Installation instructions for all packages necessary linked at the end of this file

 Each exercise is available in its own subfolder.
 Please make sure to deposit any files to be used for each script in the specified subfolder.
+A test file is available in the exercise-specific folder if you prefer.

 Exercise-specific instructions: